WhyNoobMaster69IsNotAvailable/GG-Bot-Upload-Assistant/README.md

 - [ ] Support for communicating with torrent clients
     - [ ] Deluge
     - [ ] Transmission
-- [ ] Add support for bitorrent v2 and v2 hybrid torrents
+- [ ] Add support for bittorrent v2 and v2 hybrid torrents
 - [ ] Add Support for new platforms
     - [ ] MoreThanTV
     - [ ] DanishBytes